ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

   // ScAction is derived from ScObject.

   // `ScAction` class encapsulates information about sc-action.
-  // The provided action is action that the given agent interpretes right now.
+  // The provided action is action that the given agent interpreters right now.
   // It belongs to class action_for_сalculating_set_power`.
   // Actions are copyable and movable.
 ScAction is derived from ScAddr.